alexiiion/teach-geometric-optimization/README.md

 Install [CMake](https://cmake.org/download/), which is the build system that creates the C++ project, sets up dependencies, etc. If you are new to CMake, I recommend using the CMake GUI.

 ### (3) Boost C++ libraries
 * Windows: [Install instructions](https://robots.uc3m.es/installation-guides/install-boost.html#install-boost-windows).
 You might need to run the command prompt in admin mode.
 I recommend using the *Developer command prompt* that is installed by Visual Studio.
+Check that a system variable in your environment variables was created: `BOOST_ROOT: <path-to-boost>\boost_1_77_0`.
+Create the variable if needed.
 * MacOS: [Install instructions](https://robots.uc3m.es/installation-guides/install-boost.html#install-boost-ubuntu)